 SELECT *on sandbox data, giving you a better understanding of how your results could look.

-- Avoiding differential privacy checks.
-Differential privacy checks look at your query history, but aren't impacted by queries run on sandbox data.
-Learn more about differential privacy checks
+- Avoiding difference checks.
+Difference checks look at your query history, but aren't impacted by queries run on sandbox data.
+Learn more about difference checks

 These improvements allow you to iterate on draft queries faster and can reduce the frequency of errors due to privacy checks.
 As such, Ads Data Hub recommends that you use sandbox data to develop queries whenever possible.